🚀 Announcing FLOW 23, our logistics thought leadership and networking conference. Learn more

 To plan for the future, it’s often helpful to look at the past.
 Where did many of your orders come from last year?
 What were the top cities?
 Focus on the past metrics so you can forecast for the future and decide where to localize your inventory.

-Localized shipments are like having a store in every major city, but it wouldn’t be a smart investment to focus on cities that your eCommerce store doesn’t get many orders from.
+Localized shipments are like having a store in every major city, but it wouldn’t be a smart investment to focus on cities where your eCommerce store doesn’t get many orders from.
 In other words, localizing inventory and shipments is going to look different for each merchant since it’s individualized based on where your shoppers live.
 While you can’t localize your inventory for every shopper, you can localize your inventory to cities where you see the majority of your sales.

 Looking at your historical data and determining where you want to localize your inventory is half the battle.
 Once you know where you want to house your inventory, it’s time to determine how much inventory you want to keep in a particular city.
 This is known as forecasting, which you can learn more about here.